Proxima-Centaury/Yggdrasil-UI/readme.md

         // Here's and example that shows you how to trigger an animation on a child component.
         // The value "10" here stands for the frame where the animation starts.
-        // Note : Assuming you created an animation on Flash CS6 starting at frame 10 on the targeted child component.
+        // Note : Assuming you created an animation on Adobe Flash Professional CS6 starting at frame 10 on the targeted child component.

         this.PressStartMovieClip.gotoAndPlay(10);